 Each scheme has an appointed cleaner or cleaning contractor who maintains the communal areas.
-The housing repairs team carry out maintenance, decorating and specialised cleaning of the communal areas.
+Our Housing Repairs team carry out maintenance, decorating and specialised cleaning of the communal areas.

-Help is available for residents 24 hours a day in emergency situations.
+Help in emergency situations is available for residents 24 hours a day.
 The scheme manager can be contacted during the day.
-An emergency alarm service, linked to Stafford and Rural Housing (SARH) is available out of hours.
+An emergency alarm service, linked to Stafford and Rural Housing (SARH), is available out of hours.

-Application for sheltered properties is via Gateway to Homechoice
+Applications for sheltered properties are handled via Gateway to Homechoice